imhicihu/Digitalizacion-workflow/Checklist.md

-* _the more pages you want to capture, the more variables you need to control_
+* ```The more pages you want to capture, the more variables you need to control```
 * as a rule of thumb, there is no ready-made recipes that apply to everything.
 Every case deserve differents strategies
-* check your electric surge
+* check your electrical power
-* check the environment light conditions
+* check the environmental light conditions
-* check the surround air
+* check the surround airwaves
 * choose the biggest page/book that will be captured in that specific scanning section.
 Then measure it.
 Then weigh it (to avoid a destructive scan)
 * choose a _neutral_ glass (no reflective, so there is no translucent backdrops).
 Avoid anti-glare glass (_aka_ "museum glass"): it blur the images and is prone to get damaged by the same books/pages/fingerprints.
 * choose a room that there is no airwaves (preferred).
 As a rule of thumb, (we) close doors and windows to avoid changes in the light's room environment